-Inverter Inspection Electrical Inspection Angled Roof Inspection String Inverter PV Array Configuration Ballast Mount DC Disconnect Grounding Rail Mount DC/DC Converters Wire Management Rail-Less Mount PV Source Circuit Combining Conductors Load Side Connection Over Current Protection Devices Flat Roof Inspection Supply Side Connection Electrical Connections Ballast Mount Battery Storage Signs and Labels Rail Mount Rapid Shutdown Equipment REC Production Metering Rail-Less Mount Module Inspection General Structural Inspection Ground Mount Inspectio Microinverters and ACMs Design requirements Ballast Mount Load Side Interconnection Components and equipment Tracking Mount Supply Side Interconnection Battery Storage
+Inverter Inspection Electrical Inspection Angled Roof Inspection String Inverter PV Array Configuration Ballast Mount DC Disconnect Grounding Rail Mount DC/DC Converters Wire Management Rail-Less Mount PV Source Circuit Combining Conductors Flat Roof Inspection Load Side Connection Over Current Protection Devices Ballast Mount Supply Side Connection Electrical Connections Rail Mount Battery Storage Signs and Labels Rail-Less Mount Rapid Shutdown Equipment REC Production Metering

+Module Inspection General Structural Inspection Ground Mount Inspection Microinverters and ACMs Design Requirements Ballast Mount Load Side Interconnection Components and Equipment Tracking Mount Supply Side Interconnection Battery Storage

-The Onsite Inspection Checklist is the form completed by Field Inspectors for each inspection.
+The Onsite Inspection ChecklistOnsite Inspection Checklist is the form completed by Field Inspectorsthe Program Administrator inspectors for each inspection.

 If a site has been selected for onsite inspection, the Approved Vendor representative will contact the participant/host site to determine the logistics for the onsite inspection.
 The Approved Vendor representative will work with both the Program Administrator and the participant to schedule an appropriate time for the onsite inspection within two weeks of notification.
-It is the responsibility of the Approved Vendor to secure site access and ensure that a representative is present to accompany the Field Inspector during the inspection.
-The Program Administrator Field Inspector will then complete the onsite inspection in accordance with the requirements checklist. requirements checklist.
-Selection of a project for an onsite inspection does not necessarily mean that a site has failed the desktop inspections.
-Rather, in accordance with the requirements of the program, the first five projects completed by an Approved Vendor will require an onsite inspection, and a percentage of subsequent projects will then be randomly selected for onsite inspections.
-Although property owners of course have the right to refuse an onsite inspection, they will risk having their project's ILSFA REC contract and the associated funding cancelled, percanceled, according to the terms and conditions of the program.
-All The Approved Vendor will provide all status updates regarding both desktop inspections and onsite inspections will be provided by the Approved Vendor to the property owner.
+It is the responsibility of the Approved Vendor to secure site access and ensure that a representative is present to accompany the Field InspectorProgram Administrator inspector during the inspection.
+The Program Administrator Field InspectorFrogram Administrator inspector during the inspection does not necessarily mean that a site has failed the desktop inspections.
+Rather, in accordance with the requirements checklist requirements checklist.
+Selection of a project for an onsite inspection d a percentage of subsequent projects will then be randomly selected for onsite inspections.
+Although property ownersof course have the right to refuse an onsite inspection, they will risk having their project's ILSFA REC contract and the associated funding cancelled, percanceled, according to the terms and conditions of the program.
+AllThe Approved Vendor will provide all status updates regarding both desktop inspections and onsite inspections.